John-Rood/VectorVault/README.md

 ## Key Concepts

 - **Vaults**: Isolated serverless Vector databases.
 No limits, inifitely scalable.
-- **RAG-Native**: Vector Similarity Search Retrieval Augmented Generation by default - fully customizable with params
+- **RAG-Native**: Vector Similarity Search - Retrieval Augmented Generatioy - fully customizable with params
-- **Cloud Engine**: We process operations and AI references in the Vector Vault cloud, making it easy for you to integrate to the front end and build real applications
+- **Cloud Engine**: We process operations and AI references in the Vector Vault cloud, making it easy for you to integrate to the front end quickly and securely

 ## Advanced Features